The greatest party on earth sits smack-bang in the middle of the desert.

 Plus, with extra-cutesie add-ons like champagne by the bottle no-hassle picnic set-ups, kayaking, or pontoon rides, what’s not to love?

-Read more about the best Grand Canyon tours from Las Vegas.
+If you prefer a road trip, learn how to reach the Grand Canyon from Las Vegas, or read more about the best Grand Canyon tours from Las Vegas.

 17 – Meet the predators at Shark Reef Aquarium